 Renal phosphate reabsorption

-Kidney is the major organ involved in the regulation of phosphate homeostasis by a variety of hormonal and non-hormonal factors including serum PTH, calcium, 1,25(OH)2D3 and bicarbonate concentrations.
+The kidney is the major organ involved in the regulation of phosphate homeostasis by a variety of hormonal and non-hormonal factors including serum PTH, calcium, 1,25(OH)2D3 and bicarbonate concentrations.

 These changes are almost invariably paralleled by changes in the apical expression of NaPiIIa and NaPiIIc receptors in the proximal tubules.